-In Greek mythology, Pelion Mountain was the summer resort of Greek Gods and home to the House of Centaurs.
+Speaking of hidden gems in Greece, we can’t forget about Pelion.
+In Greek mythology, Pelion was the summer resort of Greek Gods and home to the House of Centaurs.
 The mountain overlooks the western Magnesia region and Mt.
 Olympus towering over the valleys of Thessaly.
 With its lush vegetation, an abundance of cascading rivers and streams, olive groves-filled glassy bays, and stunning views of the Aegean Sea, Mount Pelion has everything you might ask from an exquisite summer retreat.
 And if you like hiking, that’s just another good reason to visit.

 Located only an hour away from Athens, Kea is the secret, weekend-getaway spot of many Athenians.
 Kea is the closest to the mainland out of all the Cyclades islands but for some reason, it’s also one of the least frequented ones.
 Kea’s beaches seem a bit wild, and perhaps that’s the reason why not a lot of tourists decide to visit.
 However, the real gem of the island is the capital Ioulis; a picturesque town at the top of the hill with the most amazing views of the Cyclades and the Aegean.

-Hop on an hour-long speed ferry ride from Santorini and you’ll discover Folegandros; a charming island with magical sunsets and dramatic caves the overlook beautiful sandy beaches and whitewashed buildings, just like Santorini, only without the crowds and ridiculous prices.
-Tourism in Folegandros still didn’t kick in but I don’t this island will remain hidden for much longer, having in mind everything it has to offer.
+When mapping out the best hidden gems in Greece, the name Folegrandos will eventually pop out.
+Hop on an hour-long speed ferry ride from Santorini and you’ll discover Folegandros; a charming island with magical sunsets and dramatic caves that overlook beautiful sandy beaches and whitewashed buildings, just like Santorini, only without the crowds and ridiculous prices.
+Tourism in Folegandros still hasn’t kicked in but I don’t this island will remain hidden for much longer, having in mind everything it has to offer.

 Fun fact; When you look at Keros from afar, the island looks like a naked woman lying down under the moon.